 Corner Flag

-A flag post can be placed at each end of the midway line if desired.
+If desired, a flag post can be placed at each end of the midway line.
 This isn’t required, but it can be done.
 A flag post must be at least a single yard off the touchline if it is set at the ends of the half-line.

 Technical Areas